 - For the pesto sauce:

-- 1½ teaspoons finely chopped garlic (about 2 medium cloves)
+- 2 teaspoons finely chopped garlic (2 to 3 medium cloves)

 - To make the pasta, cook according to the package instructions.
-Drain and rinse with cool water, return the pasta to the pot, and set aside.
+Drain, rinse, and return the pasta to the pot.
+Set aside.

-- To make the pesto, place all of the ingredients (water, nuts, garlic, and basil) into a food processor, and process for 1 to 2 minutes, adding a little more water as needed to thin.
-(You can also use a blender, which blends more quickly and results in a smoother sauce.)
+- To make the pesto, place all of the ingredients (basil, nuts, water, lemon juice, and garlic) into a food processor or blender, and blend until nearly smooth (some texture is good), adding a little more water as needed to thin.

 - Stir the pesto into the pot of cooked pasta.
 Serve immediately as is or with cooked vegetables.
 To create a parmesan-like topping, grate some nuts on top (using a rotary cheese grater ).